 Pathogenicity Testing of P. colocasiae Isolate

 The detached leaf method was used to perform this experiment.
-The second youngest leaves of three local susceptible taro variety were detached and taken to the Plant pathology laboratory of the Department of Crop Science for the experiment.
+The second youngest leaves of three local susceptible taro varieties were detached and taken to the Plant pathology laboratory of the Department of Crop Science for the experiment.
 Leaf segments of 5 x 5 cm were cut from the leaf.
-Three segments were cut from each variety.
+Three segments were cut from each varieties.
 Each segment was inoculated with a drop of an isolate from a two weeks old P. colocasiae culture with a suspension of 50-70 sporangia in the middle.
 The suspension was prepared by flooding the Petri dish containing the two-week-old P. colocasiae culture with 10 ml of distilled water for 12 hrs.
 The inoculated leaf segments were arranged in a transparent 40 x 25 cm plastic container with a glass of water kept in it to increase the relative humidity.
 The containers were then covered and kept under room temperature.
 The setup was monitored daily for symptoms development.
 Re-isolation was also done from the symptoms developed on the leaf segments to confirm the pathogenicity of the organism.

 Figure 1: Set-up of the detached leaf experiment A-Leaves of the varieties collected from the field, B-Cut leaf discs arranged in a container, C-Leaf discs inoculated in the middle with a drop of water containing a suspension of Phytophthora colocasiae , D-The setup covered